Motivic construction of cohomological invariants: Binary motives

+Now we return to the settings of Theorem~\ref{binmot}.
+Define $n$ as the unique number such that $2^{n-2}-1<d<2^{n-1}$.
+Denote by (by Lemma~\ref{transfer}) the pull-back of $\mu'$ under the map of Lemma~\ref{localize}(II).
+It follows from Lemma~\ref{rostbinary} that condition (a) of Theorem~\ref{binmot} implies condition (b) with $Y=X$.

 The following lemmas were proven by O.~Izhboldin and A.~Vishik in the case when $X$ is a quadric.
 Nevertheless their proofs are general and do not use any specific of quadrics.
-For reader's convenience we reproduce them below.
+We reproduce them below for reader's convenience to make the exposition more self-contained.